thedwarf21/ralugna/NOTES.md

         - [x] Replace `set (key, value)` by a proxy access through `Object.defineProperty` on the `ObservableObject`
         - [x] Check that the object given to `set value` is a plain object
     - [x] ObservableValue (common observability abstraction)
+    - [ ] ViewModel -> a class that abstracts a recursive obervability through `ObservableArray` and `ObservableObject`, to make binding simple (in progress)
+        - [x] recursive observation initialization
+        - [ ] keep the recursive observation during mutations, observing the view model entities' mutations
     - [ ] Binding
     - [ ] Binding parsers
 - [ ] refactor and integrate the `RS_WCL` components that could come handy